Profound Mysteries: Critical reception

 Profound Mysteries received critical acclaim from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 82, based on 5 reviews, indicating "universal acclaim".

 Espen Borge of NRK P3 stated that "the duo's latest work shows an unmistakable «röyksoppian» relaxation and almost nonchalant belief in their own sound."
 Timothy Monger of AllMusic viewed the album as "less sonically aggressive than their previous album, Profound Mysteries still has something of an edge to it and its overall tone of ghostly enchantment makes for a strangely captivating listen" and stated that "the music is perhaps darker and more haunting than anything the band has previously released".
 Tallulah Boote Bond of The Line of Best Fit noted that "Röyksopp uses the treasures found on their eight year gap to create a theatrical, dramatic, literal work of art" and that the album is "a move towards a more organic electronic sound".
 Peter Piatkowski of PopMatters noted that the album is "transcendent" and commented on Goldfrapp's voice as an "airy, ethereal voice [that is] a perfect match for Röyksopp’s sounds."

 In addition to the music, the album's accompanying video elements (both visualizers and short films) also received praise from critics, with Piatowski describing them as "a gorgeous visual interpretation of the music" and Clash Magazine's Kieran Macdonald-Brown describing the project overall as "an engaging, expressive multimedia universe suspended in digital mystery, a sum of many components meticulously executed … best experienced as an audiovisual entity, with each track forged as two sides of one coin" (though noting that "every piece of this puzzle soars in its own right").

 Track listing

 Accompanying short films

 Released between January and April 2022, alongside tracks from Profound Mysteries.

 Charts

 Profound Mysteries Remixes

-Profound Mysteries Remixes is a remix album of Profound Mysteries, that was released on 8 July 2022.
+A remix album was released on 8 July, featuring remixes from &Me, Rodriguez Jr., Township Rebellion and Henry Saiz.